Towards Flexible Anonymous Networks: FAN Architecture

+We have argued in Section~\ref{sec:case} that the current method for designing, iterating, and deploying features central to a security property (anonymity in the case of Tor) is lacking the necessary control to handle unforeseen issues.

+We now take a step back and consider a more general view and aim at establishing a set of design features that would allow a distributed system to grow beyond what an auto-update mechanism for classical software can achieve, discuss potential drawbacks and illustrate some of the benefits through a case study.

-FAN \fanplugins enable high-levels of \textbf{expressiveness} by exposing internal FAN structures, data, and functions to plugin developers---depending on their access rights---and obtain similar expressive abilities as high-level languages.
-FAN \fanplugins\footnote{Providing that cryptographic authentication succeeds.
-FAN \fanplugins and their management are described later in Section~\ref{sec:design_architecture}.} support \textbf{ease of deployment} by offering fine-grained control of the ability to remotely re-program components of the network.
+\paragraph*{Built-in Extensibility.} FAN enables high-levels of \textbf{expressiveness} by exposing internal data structures, memory, and functions to the plugins, leading to similar expressive abilities as high-level languages.
+FAN supports \textbf{ease of deployment} by offering fine-grained control of the ability to remotely re-program components of the network by sending plugins to them.
 In addition, this novel capability offers \textbf{speedy propagation} of patches or feature updates throughout the network, as they become available.
-This contrasts with the current update lifecycle of distributed networks such as Tor that can take up to several years to propagate major changes.
+This contrasts with the current update lifecycle of distributed networks such as Tor which can take up to several years to propagate major changes.
+Compared to a classical auto-update mechanism which would swap binaries and restart the program, FAN achieves better safety and robustness, and unlocks novel properties for Anonymous Communication: FAN \fanplugins can be \textbf{connection specific}, and different plugins can be applied at the same code location depending on the context.
+This capability leads to a novel extensibility paradigm that could potentially allow different applications, under an appropriate threat model and safety \& fairness considerations, to make relays behave differently for their own set of users through connection-specific re-programmed features.

-We provide details of our methodology to remotely reprogram the protocol features in Sections~\ref{sec:design_architecture}, \ref{sec:instance_architecture}, and empirical overhead evaluations in Section~\ref{sec:poc}.